Part of the security infrastructure for AI agents

 Identity TypeHuman usersAutonomous AI agents

-Decision MakingHuman-in-the-loopAutonomous, no human review
+Decision MakingHuman in the loopAutonomous, no human review

 BehaviorPredictable workflowsDynamic, emergent behavior

-LifecycleLong-lived accountsEphemeral, dynamic provisioning
+LifecycleLong lived accountsEphemeral, dynamic provisioning

 Trust ModelStatic trust after authContinuous trust evaluation